강의

 - You can document your own service from requirements → architecture → DB design → scaling plan and include it in your portfolio.

-- Actual PR links/evidence materials of contributions to open source AI coding agents with 3.4K+ cumulative downloads
+- Actual PR links/evidence of contributions to an open-source AI coding agent with 3.4K+ cumulative downloads

-You can include it on your resume and LinkedIn.
+You can add it to your resume or LinkedIn.

-- If desired, I will introduce excellent designs as references on my Threads / Substack / community channels so they can be used in resume portfolios.
+- If desired, I will feature excellent designs as references on my Threads / Substack / community channels so they can be used in your resume portfolio.

 Design your own service from start to finish as the final course project.